Technologicat/unpythonic/macro_extras/README.md

 ## Language features

 To boldly go where Python without macros just won't.
-Macros that change the rules by code-walking and making significant rewrites.
+Changing the rules by code-walking and making significant rewrites.

 ### ``curry``: automatic currying for Python